8 things I've learnt in the past year

 8) It's good to be back

-We've got some exciting plans for 2015, and have some great kit reviews coming very soon, including new accessories from Cube and Sky/Frog, plus the Trail Angel.
+We've got some exciting plans for 2015, and have some great kit reviews coming very soon so stay tuned!

 Over the next few months we're going to be reviewing some of the best kids bikes available, and having more of our popular cycle holiday articles.
 And of course we'll be throwing in some of the usual rants about the need for better cycling infrastructure for good measure.
 As always if anyone wants to contribute any articles or blogs, do get in touch via @CycleSprog or our contact pages.